 David gave him protection, provision, and position.
 Mephibosheth went from living in hiding to eating at the king’s table because of what David did.
 How can our actions change other’s lives?

 What can we learn from David?

-The motivation was to show the kindness of God.
-David had made promise to Jonathan.
+1. The motivation for kindness.
+David’s motivation was to show the kindness of God.
+David had made a promise to Jonathan.
 In 2 Samuel 9:1 he is looking to show kindness for Jonathan’s sake.
 Jonathan had helped to save his life.
 David’s motivation was to show God’s kindness.
 What motivates your kindness?

 David is a model, a shadow of what is to come.
 This story of David really gives us a picture of God’s kindness.

 “For we ourselves were once foolish, disobedient, led astray slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 But when the goodness and loving kindness of God our saviour appeared, he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit,” Titus 3:3-5

 The motivation for God’s kindness is who he is, God is love.
 In this passage Paul calls us foolish, disobedient, slaves.
 We were enemies of God.
 Yet he showed us loving kindness.
 We have no righteousness.
 There is nothing that we can do, we have nothing to offer but depend on God’s kindness.
 Finally, this was costly.
 It cost Christ his life.